Resources / Blog Posts / Ask the Experts: Managing Challenging Family Dynamics Around the Holidays

 Answer

 I’ve been there, I know that’s hard.
 I think in this case you just have to put your foot down and say, “This is what I’m going to do, and I’m not going to discuss this with you again.
 Period.
 Conversation over.”
-Of course, this will all come out politely and respectfully??
+Of course, this will all come out politely and respectfully.
 During this conversation, let her know that while you understand it is hurtful for her that you aren’t there with her every Christmas, it is hurtful for you that she puts that expectation on you.
 Again, this is one of those “this is how it’s going to be, and don’t ask me again” kind of conversations.
 If you don’t do that with her, she’ll continue to ask.
 You have to set boundaries, even if your boundaries might hurt her.
 In the end, it’s not you hurting her; it’s her own perception of the situation that’s causing her pain.
 And you can’t fix that for her.
 That has to be her own issue to solve.
 Don’t take on her issues.

 Catherine Mattice, MA, International Speaker, Consultant, Coach

-Navigate: Parents and In-Laws
+Navigate: Parents and in-laws

 Question